-Richard Murlless, a 65-year-old Sahuarita resident, found this to be true after undergoing anterior hip replacement in February with Dr. Petrow at St. Mary's Hospital.
+Richard Murlless, a 65-year-old Sahuarita resident, found this to be true after undergoing anterior hip replacement in February with Dr. Petrow.
 Murlless could bear weight and walk, using a walker, within the first week following surgery.
 Murlless explains that soon after surgery he had "less pain than what I was suffering before surgery."

 Murlless opted to wait until a new surgical table was available at the hospital to have his hip replaced because he did not want to be "incapacitated" for several months with the conventional approach.
 Both Dr. Petrow and Dr. Bowers, who use this special operating table and real time intra-operative x-rays, have the ability to position the replaced hip components more accurately and reproduce the hip's natural anatomy (see Figure 2.0).